 That due to reduced staffing levels in our prevention division, the coordination, evaluation, development, and maintenance of public education initiatives and community support is no longer possible without trained staffing levels to support them.
 For a comprehensive list of programs affected, click here.

 The AFRS identified a “current” need for staffing in the northeast region of the urban core (Hall 7) back in 2010 with the presentation of the 2011 Master Plan to Abbotsford City Council.
+We recently found a quote from Fire Chief Don Beer stating that they actually identified this need in 2006.
 This need was recognized by the council of the day when they approved and adopted that plan.
 Eight years later, zero progress has been made towards the staffing of that hall.
 The company hired to do analysis for future growth as part of the 2018 Master Plan, Darkhorse Analytics, once again identified the current need in that area.
 “At present, none of the career stations are able to cover the northeast within the 420 second target time, leaving these residents particularly vulnerable to poor response outcomes.”
 The Darkhorse analytics study was buried in the back of the full AFRS Master Plan but it was not accessible in the version of the Master Plan that you can access easily on the city website.
 When the study was completed the AFRS was only meeting their urban zone response time standard 70.5% of the time.
 Since then call volumes have increased another 21%.

 IS THIS ACCEPTABLE TO YOU?
 ARE YOU AND YOUR FAMILY GETTING THE LEVEL OF SERVICE YOUR TAXES SHOULD BE PROVIDING?